MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

                 <ul>
                     <li>The Server Configuration Tool and the Ant tasks can configure a default secure JMX connection, which includes the generation of a self-signed SSL certificate with a validity period of 365 days.
 This configuration is not intended for production use.</li>
                     <li>To configure the secure JMX connection for production use, follow the instructions as described in <a href="http://www.ibm.com/support/knowledgecenter/SSD28V_8.5.5/com.ibm.websphere.wlp.core.doc/ae/twlp_admin_restconnector.html?cp=SSD28V_8.5.5&view=embed">Configuring secure JMX connection to the Liberty profile</a>.</li>
-                    <li>The rest-connector is available for WebSphere® Application Server, Liberty Core, and other editions of Liberty, but it is possible to package a Liberty server with a subset of the available features.
+                    <li>The rest-connector is available for WebSphere  Application Server, Liberty Core, and other editions of Liberty, but it is possible to package a Liberty server with a subset of the available features.
 To verify that the rest-connector feature is available in your installation of Liberty, enter the following command:
 {% highlight bash %}
 liberty_install_dir/bin/productInfo featureInfo
 {% endhighlight %}